JuliaHealth/DICOMTree.jl/README.md

 - `maxdepth` defines the depth at which the DICOM tree is explored.
 Default is 2.
 Note that a high scan depth may take a few seconds to be displayed.

-Then, we can focus on a specifi tag :
+Then, we can focus on a specific tag :

 ```Julia
 Tree(dcm_file.ROIContourSequence, maxdepth = 3)